 - Video interview.
 It looks like they want to test your english here.
 So, it doesn’t really matter what you say, you just need to answer with a proper english.
 You will be in front of your computer with your webcam and will be recorded.
 When you start, you get the question and you have one minute to answer it.
 Here you can prepare doing it for real before.
 Questions will be basic like: Why do you want to work for Ryanair?
 What would you do in case of an emergency?
 What are your strengths and weaknesses?

-If the phone interview goes well, you will get a ticket for the final stage in Dublin.
+When they have availability, you will get a ticket for the final stage in Dublin.

-3. Human ressources and simulator interview
+3. Human ressources, Technical and simulator interview

 I already talked a lot about this part in a previous article: Ryanair Pilot Assessment Day (Feedback).